What Is Multi-factor Authentication (MFA)?

 - Something you have, also known as the "possession" factor, includes a device or something else in a user's possession.
 It may include an authenticator app on a mobile device, security keys, or a security token, which is a hardware device that plugs into your computer's USB port.
 A smartphone frequently provides the possession factor in conjunction with a one-time passcode (OTP) app.

 - Something you are, also known as the "inherence" factor, is where "biometrics" come in.
 It may include a fingerprint scan, facial recognition, retina scan, or voice authentication.

 Everyone agrees that authentication is important, but it must strike a balance between its role as a security enforcer and its position as the front door to your organization.
 You don't want known, low-risk employees to undergo rigorous authentication each time they log in; such an experience would be frustrating and a barrier to productivity.
 If you make the experience of registering or purchasing too cumbersome for customers, there's a good chance those customers will take their business elsewhere.

 That's where artificial intelligence (AI) comes in.
 As MFA integrates machine learning and AI, authentication methods become more sophisticated, more attuned to who is logging in and whether there is anything different about this login attempt or online behavior.
 As context changes, such as the user's location or device—or even the sensitivity of the app being accessed—further risk-based authentication will be triggered, known as step-up authentication.
 When all the context is as expected, the system requires less authentication, which makes access easier for the user.

-- Low risk: this is a known user, logging in during expected hours using the same device and network, within the same geolocation, as is typical.
-This user may have access immediately.
+- Low risk: this is a trusted user, logging in during expected hours using the same device and network, within the same geolocation, as is typical.
+This user sails through and bets immediate access.

 MFA: It's the law